 - Childhood Friends: Lucy Mellace is revealed to be a childhood friend of Frank's.

 - Discontinuity Nod: The events of the series are vaguely recapped at the beginning of Welcome Back, Frank, and obliquely referenced in an issue of Thunderbolts.
-Olivier would also go on to cameo in Nightcrawler and Fear Itself, and could be the entity from Born.*
+Olivier would also go on to cameo in Nightcrawler and Fear Itself.

 - Domestic Abuse: Lucy Mellace goes to pray to Punisher's shrine for him to stop her husband beating her.
 Later that night, Frank appears in their apartment to beat the guy in turn.